Architecture

 | Full | 1 page | Entire page (all records) | No |

-| Incremental | Up to all revisions | Only changed records | Yes (periodic full dump) |
+| Incremental | All since last full dump | Only changed records | Yes (periodic full dump) |

-| Differential | 2 pages | All changes since last full dump | Yes (growing deltas) |
+| Differential | 2 pages (full + diff) | All changes since last full dump | Yes (growing deltas + full dump) |

 | Sliding Snapshot | At most N fragments | Changed + expired records | No |